-We can raise publicity to help find a missing person.
-Publicity about a missing person should reach two key ‘audiences’: the public, who may know something about the missing person or their whereabouts; and the missing person, who may see it and get in touch with someone as a resul
+Our publicity should reach two key ‘audiences’: the public, who may know something about the missing person or their whereabouts; and the missing person, who may see it and get in touch with someone as a resul

 Our publicity has a very wide reach.
-We have 1000s of poster partners all across the UK, we have slots in weekly and monthly publications, including the Metro and we have a partnership with the Outdoor Media Centre who provide the large digital billboards.
+We have 1000s of poster partners across the UK, appeal slots in weekly and monthly publications, including the Daily Mirror, the Big Issue and the Daily Record.
+Our partnership with Outsmart allows us to publish appeals on digital billboards in targeted geographical regions.
 We can also put appeals on our website, Facebook and Twitter.

 There are times when police tell us that they feel publicity isn’t appropriate for a missing person investigation, in these cases you could consider the use of the Support Partner Network.